roadnarrows-robotics/hekateros/README.md

 Visit the [RoadNarrows Store](http://www.roadnarrows-store.com/hekateros-arm.html) to get your very own!

 #Quick Start:
-The hekateros ROS packages have been developed and tested using:
+The hekateros ROS packages have been developed using:
  * _Ubuntu 12.04 64-bit_
  * _ROS Groovy Galapagos_